 When the stars learn that a teenager named Emma Nolan has been blamed for the cancellation of the school prom because she wanted to bring a girl to the dance, these outspoken entertainers rally behind her to make her day.
 But can they force the school administration to twist the rules so that it can accommodate Emma?

 Read More: Best Sci Fi Movies on Netflix

-8. Handsome Devil (2016)
+5. Handsome Devil (2016)

-In the midst of the profound and tragically dramatising films that deal with homosexuality, this one is a lighter drama with a heart-warming feeling that finalises with a happy ending and leaves the intimate sexual exploration aside.
-Ned, an outcasted bullied teenager lives in a rugby-focused all boys boarding school and if that wasn’t already enough, his life only gets worse when he is obliged to share a room with Conor, the new rugby star.
+In the midst of the profound and tragically dramatizing films that deal with acceptance of one’s sexuality, this one is a lighter drama with a heart-warming feeling that concludes with a happy ending and leaves the intimate sexual exploration aside.
+It revolves around a social outcast teen named Ned who lives in a rugby-focused all-boys boarding school.
+If all the bullying wasn’t already enough, his life only gets worse when he is obliged to share a room with Conor, the new rugby star.

 Read More: Best Teen Movies on Netflix

-7. Ana e Vitória (2018)
+4. Ana e Vitória (2018)